roseengineering/blueshunt/README.md

 ### The BLE/Console App

-Copy ina219.py to your ESP32 and then copy blueshunt.py as main.py.
+First copy the ina219.py library to the ESP32 as is.
+Next copy blueshunt.py as main.py.
-The BLE app should run after a reset.
+After a reset the BLE app should run and immediately start transmitting and blinking the ESP32's led.
 The App's BLE UART service will show up as "blueshunt".
 The same values sent (or "notified") over BLE are also printed to the Micropython console.

-The order of the output is volts,milliamps,milliwatts.
+The order of the comma separated output is volts,milliamps,milliwatts.

 ### Helper scripts

-1. blescan.py - run with sudo to scan for BLE devices.
+1. blescan.py - Run with sudo to scan for BLE devices.
-2. bleread.py - run to read from your blueshunt device.
+2. bleread.py - Run to read from your blueshunt device.
+Pass the mac address of the ESP32 you want to connect to as an argument on the command line.